msmel01/msmel01/README.md

 # Hello there 👋

-I'm a third year Computer Science major at the University of Waterloo.
-Currently, I am busy exploring the ✨wondrous world✨ of AI, robotics, and design.
+I'm a fourth year Computer Science major at the University of Waterloo.
+Currently, I am busy exploring the ✨wondrous world✨ of AI, robotics, graphics, and design.

 My personal website is still a work in progress 🔨 but you can checkout my [Linkedin](https://www.linkedin.com/in/melikamirsajjadi/) or reach me through <a href="mailto:msmirsaj@uwaterloo.ca">email</a>!